hv-ps/hiraid/README.md

 # Work in progress: hiraid 1.0.10
-hiraid is a Python raidcom wrapper for communicating with Hitachi enterprise storage arrays.
+hiraid is a Python raidcom wrapper for communicating with Hitachi enterprise storage arrays. raidcom output is parsed to json and also stored beneath storageobject.views.

-It's primary purpose is to underpin the Hitachi Vantara opensource ansible project: https://github.com/hv-ps/Hitachi.Raidcom.Ansible
+The primary purpose of this library is to underpin the Hitachi Vantara opensource ansible project: https://github.com/hv-ps/Hitachi.Raidcom.Ansible

-raidcom output is parsed to json and also stored beneath storageobject.views.

 ### Install
 > pip3 install git+https://github.com/hv-ps/hiraid.git